Yoeri-z/pocketbase_helpers/README.md

 final filter = pb.filter(expr, params);
 ```

-Also allows two hooks to be registered, a creation hook and an update hook, allowing you to modify the json/map directly before it is sent to the server
+`HelperUtils` also allows two hooks to be registered, a creation hook and an update hook, allowing you to modify the raw json/map directly before it is sent to the server

 ```dart
 void registerHooks() {